-- Electronic submissions: Please be sure save your project in a recommended format (Word, pdf, ppt, mov, mp4) with your ID number and surname.
-We recommend you included your ID number and surname when saving/naming the file.
-You will need to include your cover sheet in your submission. - Physical projects: Securely attach your Identification Label (your Coordinator will give you this) in a clearly visable position.
+- Electronic submissions: Please be sure to save your project in a recommended format (Word, pdf, ppt, link to a YouTube video) with your ID number and surname.
+We recommend you include your ID number and surname when saving/naming the file.
+You will need to include your cover sheet in your submission. - Physical projects: Securely attach your Identification Label (your Coordinator will give you this) in a clearly visable position (labels must be put on the back of Photography and Poster entries).
 Please ensure that all parts are labelled with your ID number and surname. - Make sure you have followed all the rules and presentation instructions for your category.
-Please be aware that any entries that do not adhere to the size and/or weight requirements where indicated may not be accepted for judging. - Give your completed entry to your School Coordinator in time to be delivered for judging (unless your Coordinator has organised different arrangements with you).
+Please be aware that any entries that do not adhere to the size and/or weight requirements where indicated may not be accepted for judging. - Give your completed entry to your School Coordinator in time to be delivered for judging (unless your Coordinator has made different arrangements with you). - Crystal Investigations and Models & Inventions reports / risk assessments MUST be submitted online this year prior to project delivery day.